Chapter 4: Business & Administration04:30:00 Memberships & Subscriptions

 - Northeast State may subscribe to newspapers within its service area for public information and instructional-related purposes.

-- Newspaper clipping services must be approved by the president or his or her designee.
+- Newspaper clipping services must be approved by the president or their designee.
 The need for the service shall be clearly set forth in writing.
 The written justification should address the following points:

 - The type of clipping service requested.
 (For example, all statewide daily newspapers.)